sebassem/myBlog/content/english/blogs/posts/Azure-AI-Services-Private-Deployment.md

 >**NOTE:** Note how we securely export the Azure OpenAI service secrets to KeyVault seamlessly within the module using the `secretsExportConfiguration` property.

+>**NOTE:** You can also restrict outbound traffic from your Azure OpenAI instance to a list of FQDNs which gives further control on what URLs your service is communicating with via `restrictOutboundNetworkAccess` and `allowedFqdnList` properties.
+More details on that can be found in this very informative [blog post](https://journeyofthegeek.com/2025/04/30/azure-openai-service-controlling-outbound-access/).

 Deploying the Azure AI search service.

    ```python